This charm measures 67 mm in length and 49 mm in

 The character just below it is jin (金) meaning "gold" or

 "precious".
-You will notice that the bottom "legs" of the huang (黄) character
+You will notice that the bottom "legs"

 character form the top of the jin (金) character.

 Together the two characters (huang jin 黄金) mean

 "yellow gold" or, simply, "gold".

 The Chinese character at the bottom is wan (萬) which means

 "ten thousand".
 The bottom part of the jin (金) character

 To completely understand the implied meaning of the

 inscription, however, one must also notice that located to

 two crescent-shaped objects.
-These symbols depict
+These symbols depict gold ingots

 the bottom of the other side of the charm.